Skip to content

 • Over-constrain schemas - Too strict may fail to generate

-• Use json mode for typed systems - Use json_schema instead
+• Use json mode for typed systems - Use json_schema for type safety

 • Forget required fields - Model won't generate without them